Kuhlemeier-lab/Petunia_hybrid_necrosis/README.md

 In the progeny of this heterozygous plants we have some plants homozygous exserta, homozygous axillaris and heterozygous in the introgression.
 Three plants per genotype were selected, and one leaf per plant was collected.
 The tissue was collected from leaves of the homozygous axillaris IL when they just started displaying necrotic symptoms, and equivalent tissue was collected from the other genotypes.

+RNA was extracted with **to add**

+The RNAseq data were used to perform a differential expression (DE) analysis and the results were then used to perform a GO term analysis.

 ### Sequencing

 Was performed at the [Lausanne Genomics Technologies Facility](https://wp.unil.ch/gtf/).